Puyallup-White River Local Integrating Organization

 We are helping Puget Sound recover by bringing together diverse groups and communities and applying local knowledge and expertise to the many challenges facing the Puyallup-White River Watershed (WRIA 10) on its path to recovery.

 In December of 2018, the Puyallup River Watershed Council was recognized by the Puget Sound Partnership as the sponsor for the Puyallup-White River Local Integrating Organization (PWR-LIO).
-Beginning in 2019, we are conducting outreach, inviting participation, and collaborating to develop an Ecosystem Recovery Plan for our watershed.
-Once the written plan is completed, we will work with PWR-LIO partners and Near Term Action owners to implement the plan, which serves as a catalyst for the recovery of the Puyallup-White River watershed, and thereby Puget Sound.
+In 2019-21 we developed an Ecosystem Recovery Plan for our watershed.
+We are now working with PWR-LIO partners and Near Term Action owners to implement the plan, which serves as a catalyst for the recovery of the Puyallup-White River watershed, and thereby Puget Sound.
 Eventually, the Ecosystem Recovery Plan will inform future iterations of the Action Agenda for Puget Sound Recovery.

-In April 2019, Allan Warren was elected Chair of both the PWR-LIO and the Technical Advisory Committee.
+Tom Kantz served as the interim chair in 2018-19 when the body was forming.
+In April 2019, Allan Warren was elected Chair of both the PWR LIO as served for three years.
+In April 2022, Krystal Kyer was elected and she is the current Chair of the PWR LIO.
 Current participation includes: City of Tacoma, City of Sumner, Tacoma Pierce County Health Department, Pierce County, Pierce Conservation District, King Conservation District, Trout Unlimited, WSU Washington Stormwater Center, Puyallup Watershed Initiative, Forterra, Rainier and Tahoma Audubon Societies, and residents.
 We are coordinating closely with the Puyallup and Chambers Watersheds Lead Entity for Salmon Recovery.
 Participation is open to all.

 In late 2019, participants identified five focus areas that are considered important to ecosystem recovery: salmon, estuaries, floodplains, stormwater and water quality, farms and agricultural lands, along with two cross-cutting themes - climate change and equity.
-Stakeholder groups will explore each of these topics in 2020-2021 to inform the Ecosystem Recovery Plan.
-Funding has been secured through the National Estuary Program to complete the ERP and develop a mapping tool and online portal, as well as providing coordination for the LIO.
+Stakeholder groups explored each of these topics in 2020-2021 to inform the Ecosystem Recovery Plan.
+The plan was adopted in August 2021.
+Additional funding was secured through the National Estuary Program to complete the ERP and develop a mapping tool and online portal, as well as providing coordination for the LIO in 2022.

-- Quarterly LIO Meetings are usually held on the 2nd Thursdays four times a year from 3:00pm-5:00pm on Zoom at this time.
-2021 meeting dates are scheduled on:
+Quarterly LIO Meetings are usually held on the 2nd Thursdays four times a year from 3:00pm-5:00pm (on Zoom at this time.)

 Ways to Get Involved: